 - The Marseillaise (national anthom of France.

-The French rooster has decorated French flags during the Revolution, French bell towers, French weathervanes, home decor items, and occasionally French stamps.
-Since 1848, the French rooster has also been on the seal of the French Republic, and in 1899 it was the motif on the gold 20 franc coin.
+The French rooster decorated French flags during the Revolution, French bell towers, French weathervanes, home decor items, and occasionally French stamps.
+Since 1848, the French rooster has also been on the French Republic’s seal; in 1899, it was the motif on the gold 20 franc coin.

 The Gauls never adopted the rooster as their symbol; this association was supposedly meant to make fun of the Gauls living in current-day France.

-Gradually the figure of the rooster became a symbol of France and Christians.
-It faded away for a while until its resurgence during the French Revolution (1789) and has become the most widely recognized symbol of France, especially abroad, yet is not officially recognized as a symbol of France.
+Gradually, the figure of the rooster became a symbol of France and Christians.
+It faded away until its resurgence during the French Revolution (1789) and has become France’s most widely recognized symbol, especially abroad.
+Yet, it is not officially recognized as a symbol of France.

-5) There is a Rooster on all Catholic churches in France
+5) There is a rooster weather vane or decorative rooster elements in many Catholic churches in France

-As I explained above, the Gallic Rooster is a symbol of national French pride and a Christian symbol.
+As I explained above, the Gallic Rooster symbolizes national French pride and a Christian symbol.

-Actually, France and Christianity aren’t the only ones to use the rooster for religious purposes.
-It’s been used by the Egyptians, the Chinese, the Japanese, India, the Greeks, and even in Thailand.
-You’ve heard of Thai
+France and Christianity aren’t the only ones to use the rooster for religious purposes.
+It’s been used by the Egyptians, the Chinese, the Japanese, India, the Greeks, and even Thailand.
+Have you heard of Thai

-But why is the coq (rooster) Christian symbol?
+But why is the coq (rooster) a Christian symbol?

 In all mythology, the rooster has been universally connected to the sun because the rooster’s crow announces or signals sunrise and marks the time from darkness to light.

-Roosters are also seen as bold, brave and resilient, and one of the best-known stories of resilience in the Bible relates to Jesus’ response to his disciples Peter after he was raised from the dead, which Christians celebrate during the holy week leading up to Easter.
+Roosters are also seen as bold, brave and resilient.
+One of the best-known stories of resilience in the Bible relates to Jesus’ response to his disciple Peter after being raised from the dead, which Christians celebrate during the holy week leading up to Easter.

 Later that night, Jesus was arrested, and two times Peter was asked by a servant girl if he knew Jesus.
 Peter denied knowing Jesus both times.

-On Peter’s third denial, he yelled, “I don’t know the man!” and suddenly Peter heard the rooster crow and recalled the prediction Jesus made.
+On Peter’s third denial, he yelled, “I don’t know the man!”
+Suddenly, Peter heard the rooster crow and recalled the prediction Jesus made.
 “Before the rooster crows, you will disown me three times.”
 And he went outside and wept bitterly.
 And Jesus was crucified and then resurrected.

 Because of this, the rooster became the symbol of St. Peter to Christians and Catholics.
 Its crowing is seen as a Christian emblem, watching and ready for the return of Christ.